layilin/SP23-33852/_texts/sc-page099.md

 - And sun's intensest beam; the worm, that pest
 - Of mariners, which winds its fatal way
 - Through heart of British oak, reluctant leaves [235]
-- The closer calaba.——By transverse beams
+- The closer calaba.—By transverse beams
 - Secure the whole; and in the pillar'd frame,
 - Sink, artist, the vast bridge-tree's mortis'd form
 - Of ponderous hiccory; hiccory time defies: